 When the first dreaded gubbed email arrives out the blue it can feel like quite a blow to your new-found Matched Betting side hustle which should be making you a decent tax-free income.

 However, it’s not necessarily the end of the road for that particular bookie account.
-There are still a number ways you can continue to profit from some bookmaker accounts and make money from them for many more months.
+There are still a number of ways you can continue to profit from some bookmaker accounts and still use them to make money from home for many more months.

 Typically you will receive an email notification.

 Here’s an example of a Paddy Power Gubbing Email:

 Basically, the email will be informing you your account is no longer eligible for a range of sportsbook promotions.